8 Things to Consider Before Buying A Garden ShedJanuary 14, 2019

 - Plastic.
-For this sort of shed, it is often made of vinyl such as polyvinyl chloride, PVC or another type of plastic.
+For this sort of shed, it is often made of vinyl such as polyvinyl chloride, PVC or other type of plastic.

 5. Foundation and Flooring

-There are sheds that include a floor such as wood sheds that have standard framed floors with plywood flooring.
-Whilst most metal and some plastic sheds do not since the flooring is being sold separately from the shed structure.
+There are sheds that include a floor such as wooden sheds that have standard framed floors with plywood flooring.
+Whilst most metal sheds and some plastic sheds do not since the flooring is being sold separately from the shed structure.